Lorentz violating quadratic gravity: Classical solutions

 where $G_{\mu\nu}=R_{\mu\nu}-\frac{1}{2}Rg_{\mu\nu}$ is the standard Einstein tensor, and

 is the standard (that is, $\xi$-independent) part of the energy-momentum tensor of the bumblebee field (cf. e.g. \cite{ourgodel}).

 Let us solve these equations.
-As a first attempt, we can choose the purely radial $B_{\mu}(r)=(0,B_r(r),0,0)$, similar to \cite{Bertolami}.
-In this case, one easily arrives at $B_{\mu\nu}=0$, moreover, it is shown in \cite{Bertolami}, that for the static spherically symmetric metric corresponding to the following line element:
+We note that here, in the bumblebee sector, our aim consists in finding the minimum of the potential compatible with the equation of motion of the bumblebee field.
+As a first attempt, we can choose the purely radial $\mathcal{B}_{\mu}(r)=(0,\mathcal{B}_r(r),0,0)$, similar to \cite{Bertolami}.
+In this case, one easily arrives at $\mathcal{B}_{\mu\nu}=0$, moreover, it is shown in \cite{Bertolami}, that for the static spherically symmetric metric corresponding to the following line element:

-and for a certain form of $B_r(r)$, that is, $B_r(r)=be^{\rho(r)}$, where $b$ is constant, one has $B^{\mu}B_{\mu}=-b^2$ with $B_{\mu}(r)$ being the vacuum.
+and for a certain form of $\mathcal{B}_r(r)$, that is, $\mathcal{B}_r(r)=be^{\rho(r)}$, where $b$ is constant, one has $\mathcal{B}^{\mu}\mathcal{B}_{\mu}=-b^2$ with $\mathcal{B}_{\mu}(r)$ being the vacuum.
 So, for this choice, $T_{\mu\nu}^B$ (\ref{tmn}) vanishes.
 Then, let us, for the sake of simplicity, consider the case $\xi_1=0$.
 In this case, our modified Einstein equation (\ref{eqmot}) reduces to

-This equation (where $B_{\mu}$ is chosen to be in the radial form we discussed above) certainly admits various solutions.
+This equation (where $\mathcal{B}_{\mu}$ is chosen to be in the radial form we discussed above) certainly admits various solutions.
 The simplest one is the Schwarzschild metric -- indeed, for this metric $R_{\mu\nu}=R=0$, and the bumblebee equation of motion (\ref{maxw}) is also satisfied.
 So, we succeeded in demonstrating that our modified Einstein equations, besides the trivial Minkowski solution, are solved at least by the Schwarzschild metric.
 Another interesting solution for the case $\xi_1$=0 is the static de Sitter metric for which one has $R_{\mu\nu\lambda\rho}=\frac{1}{a^2}(g_{\mu\lambda}g_{\nu\rho}-g_{\mu\rho}g_{\nu\lambda})$, where $a$ is a constant, with $R_{\mu\nu}=\frac{3}{a^2}g_{\mu\nu}$ and $R=\frac{12}{a^2}$, in this case, at $\xi_1=0$, the equation (\ref{eqmot1}) is satisfied if the following algebraic relationship between constants of the theory holds: $-\frac{3\alpha}{a^2}+\frac{18\gamma}{a^4}-3\frac{\xi_2b^2}{a^2}=0$.
 In a certain sense, the nonminimal coupling, together with $\gamma$, in this case, is related to the cosmological constant $\Lambda=\frac{1}{a^2}$.

+The natural question is whether one can have a nontrivial solution when both $\xi_1$ and $\xi_2$ are non-zero.
+There is a nontrivial solution in this case, that is, the {\it cylindrically} symmetric metric known as the Levi-Civita metric (see e.g. \cite{Racsko:2022lls} and references therein):